sylvaticus/juliatutorial/language-core/11-developing-julia-packages.md

 So, let's generate our package locally.
 We CD to a directory where we want the new package to appear as a subfolder, enter the Julia prompt and type `(@v1.X) pkg> generate MyAwesomePackage`.

 This will create a new folder `MyAwesomePackage` with a `src` subfolder that include a "Hello world" version of our awesome package and, most importantly, the `Project.toml` file.
-In this file for now there is just the name of the package, the author and the unique id that has been assigned to the new package (this is a code that depends form things like the mac address, the exact time, process id...) and the initial version of the package.
+In this file for now there is just the name of the package, the author and the unique id that has been assigned to the new package (this is a code that depends from things like the MAC address, the exact time, the process id, etc...) and the initial version of the package.
 Check that the author and initial version are ok for you (for example I prefer to start a package with version `0.0.1` rather than the default `0.1.0`).

-`Project.toml` will also host the dependencies that our package will require.
+`Project.toml` will also hold the dependencies that our package will require.
 So for example, let's assume that `MyAwesomePackage` depends from the packages `LinearAlgebra` (a standard lib package) and `DataFrames`(a popular third-party package to work with tabular data, aka "dataframes").

 We first "activate" the new `MyAwesomePackage` folder with `(@v1.X) pkg> activate(FULL_PATH/MyAwesomePackage)`.
 We can now add the two packages with `] add LinearAlgebra DataFrames`.
 From the message in output we take note that the DataFrame version is `v0.22.2`.
 Going back to our new `Project.toml` file, the two packages should have been added to the `[deps]` version.
 We now want to specific the version of the third-party packages our `MyAwesomePackage` works with, and in particular, if we want to register it in the official Julia registry we need to specify an **upper** version.
-We can do that by adding to `Project.toml` a new `[compat]` section where we write down `DataFrames = "0.21, 0.22"`, that is we allow `MyAwesomePackage` to work with any `DataFrames` in the `v0.21.x` or `v0.22.x` series, that is we assume that the functionality it depends from the `DataFrames` package has been introduced in `v0.21.O`.
+We can do that by adding to `Project.toml` a new `[compat]` section where we write down `DataFrames = "0.21, 0.22"`, that is we allow `MyAwesomePackage` to work with any `DataFrames` in the `v0.21.x` or `v0.22.x` series, that is we assume that the functionality our package depends from has been introduced in `DataFrames` `v0.21.O`, and is still available in the `v0.22.x` serie.

 We also add `julia = "1.2.1"` assuming that our package works only with `Julia >= v1.2.1` within the `v1.x` serie (all Julia versions in the v1.X serie are "guaranteed" to be backward compatible with Julia v1.0.0, but the reverse is not true, e.g. new features could still be added in the v1.X serie so that certain packages works only with them).

 On one side this way to manage dependencies brings a considerable burden on the package maintainer, as it is his responsibility to determine with which exact versions of the dependent package his package work with, but on the other side it guarantees a smooth usage of his/her package.
 More information on Julia semantic rules can be found [here](https://julialang.github.io/Pkg.jl/dev/toml-files/#The-version-field) and in particular the requirements for automatic merging of the package in the registry are given [here](https://github.com/JuliaRegistries/General#automatic-merging-of-pull-requests).

-`Project.toml` will look at the end similar to this :
+`Project.toml` should look at the end similar to this :

 ```
 name = "MyAwesomePackage"